 Why I started writing about my life as a stripper

-Reading Time: 3 minutes Recently, someone asked me why I started writing.
+Reading Time: 3 minutes Someone recently asked why I started writing.
 While being a writer was always a dream of mine, it didn’t feel like an attainable goal.
 More like the silly pipe dream of a nerdy seventh-grader.
-But after I started dancing, the idea of writing a memoir began to lurk in the shadows of my mind. […]
+But after I started dancing, the idea of writing a memoir began to lurk in the shadows of my mind.
+Telling […]

 Reading Time: 3 minutes Ah, summertime, when academics everywhere finally get to work on our research.
 Mine, I realize, is focused on queer identities in fairy tales, since that’s the most exciting thing to me right now.

 Karen Witemeyer and the Fuss Over Her Romance Novel

 Reading Time: 9 minutes Recently, a Christian romance novelist, Karen Witemeyer, wrote a book called At Love’s Command.
 On July 31st, the Romance Writers of America (RWA) awarded this book the win for ‘best romance with religious/spiritual elements.’
 It’s a deeply disturbing book due to its racism toward Native Americans — and its casual revisionist treatment of real-world events like the slaughter of Lakota Sioux at Wounded Knee.
 Karen Witemeyer and her professional organization don’t understand all the fuss here at all!
 Today, I’ll show you that fuss — and then why these Christians are just soooooo mystified.

 Reading Time: 5 minutes Since I’m teaching First Year Seminar this year, I’m teaching academic writing skills through a variety of assignments…but of course, this is making me reflect on when and how I first learned to write.